 - Integrates very well with Atom and its git & markdown preview plugins

 - Last but not least, it is a very portable platform, since it’s just offline generation of HTML files and upload.
 GitHub automates the build so I don’t really upload generated files but to go over some limitations they put on GitHub Pages I may simply change hosting and then really push offline-generated content.
 That’s KISS.
-Also it’s not limited to Jekyll, there are other very promising engines, even distributed ones…
+Also static site generation not limited to Jekyll, there are other very promising engines, even distributed ones…

 What I don’t like